 - Congratulate yourself with a Guinness, for outsmarting a ceiling

-So that’s my quick tip for painting ceiling tiles that you cannot remove.
+So that’s my quick tip for how to paint drop ceilings that you cannot remove.